 Startup Ecosystem in India in terms of raising capital and expansion has again limited to few metro cities in India despite of efforts from the Government of India and various other organisation at national and state level owing to the federal structure in India.

-This has been visible through the lens of funding the Startups were able to receive in the past year.
+This has been visible through the lens of funding the Startups we were able to receive for the past year.
 Some of the segments which were able to use Technology at the core were the ones which got maximum funding while others are still to witness the growth curve.

 Why Funding is a parameter for Startup Ecosystem success?